borealbirds/qpad-offsets/README.md

 - methods descriptors: can be single value or vector (recycled as needed)
   - `dur`: duration in minutes
   - `dis`: distance in meters
-- sensor type: currently either "PC" for human point counts or "ARU" for data that has been human-transcribed from autonomous recording units (ARUs)
+- sensor type: either "PC" for human point counts, "1SPT" for autonomous recording unit (ARU) data that has been human-transcribed to the first detection per individual, or "1SPM" for ARU data that has been human-transcribed to the first detection per indvidual per minute.
+See https://www.wildtrax.ca/home/resources/guide/acoustic-data/acoustic-tagging-methods.html for details on ARU tagging methods.

 ```R
 ## species of interest